 - Inspect all cables to be sure they have a good connection.

-- Then, start the vehicle with the good battery and let it run for 2 min.
+- Then, start the vehicle with a good battery and let it run for 2 min.

 - Remove the negative lead on the bad battery vehicle first, then remove the red.
 Make sure they do not touch, or touch anything metal.

-- Then on the good battery remove the black lead then the red one.
+- Then on the good battery remove the black lead and then the red one.

 What if the car still doesn’t start?